thorasine/ssc-flairbot/README.md

 ## Contributions

 * The solution started from a [Spring Oaut2](https://github.com/vymiyai/spring-oauth2-discord) sample code, to eventually become what it is today.
-* [L4J8](https://github.com/domisum/L4J8) micro manages the Riot API requests for me.
+* [L4J8](https://github.com/domisum/L4J8) micromanages the Riot API requests for me.
 * [Jesse Hallam](https://github.com/jessehallam/RedditRankedFlairs) for his version of the site, inspiring the site layout and the readme.